-Join Christine Steele for an in-depth discussion in this video Sketching the visuals with style frames, part of Commercial Editing Techniques with Premiere Pro.
+Join Christine Steele for an in-depth discussion in this video Sketching the visuals with style frames, part of Premiere Pro: Commercial Editing Techniques.

 Christine: With the audio bed in place and set to a 30 second duration, I'm now ready to place the visuals.
 The style frames indicate that there's going to be motion graphics and lighting effects created for each of the featured athletes.
 I like to call these hero shots.
 I'm going to place these three hero shots in specific locations in the timeline.
 And what I like to do is use both the music and the narration cues to guide where I drop those h plus sport style frames.
 And this allows me to sketch out the timing of where the hero shots are going to go in my sequence.